KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/usa/href.md

 - **[HRRR](../../../nwp_models/regional/usa/hrrr.md):** Provides 4 of the 10 CONUS HREF members (current + time-lagged), and 4 of the 8 Alaska HREF members.
 HREFv3 added HRRR to the membership for the first time.
 - **[NAM Nest](../../../nwp_models/regional/usa/nam-nest.md):** Provides 2 members per domain (current + time-lagged).
 The 12-hour time-lagged NAM Nest is used for some HREF cycles.
 - **[HiresW](../../../nwp_models/regional/usa/hiresw.md) (ARW, FV3):** Provides the foundational 4 members per domain.
 The HiresW system is itself slated for retirement under PNS 25-41 except for the Guam domain.
-- **[REFS](./refs.md):** Replacement, operational August 31, 2026 at 12 UTC.
+- **[REFS](./refs.md):** Replacement, operational October 6, 2026 at 12 UTC.
 REFS is built on the [RRFS](../../../nwp_models/regional/usa/rrfs.md) UFS infrastructure — combining current and 6 h time-lagged RRFS deterministic and ensemble cycles, plus current and 6 h time-lagged HRRR members for CONUS and Alaska — rather than the post-processing approach HREF uses.
 REFS runs to 60 hours (longer than HREF's 48 hours) at 4 cycles daily for all domains (HREF runs 4× daily only for CONUS; AK, HI, PR are 2× daily).
 - **[NBM](../../../nwp_models/regional/usa/nbm.md):** Uses HREF probabilistic fields as inputs for blended guidance products.

 ### Heritage: SPC Storm Scale Ensemble of Opportunity (SSEO)